Top Banks in Chile

 Total assets: $43.5 billion (2017)

 Incorporated in 1883, BBVA Chile, or Banco Bilbao Vizcaya Argentaria Chile S.A. operates as a subsidiary of Banco Bilbao Vizcaya Argentaria, S.A., a Spanish financial group.
-BBVA Chile provides a range of banking solutions including residential mortgages, personal and commercial loans, trade financing and assistance with foreign trade.
+The oldest of the banks in Chile, BBVA Chile provides a range of banking solutions including residential mortgages, personal and commercial loans, trade financing, and assistance with foreign trade.

 Also, the bank’s subsidiaries offer securities brokerage, insurance brokerage, asset management, property leasing, and financial advisory services.
 Headquartered in Santiago, the bank currently employs 221,000 staff.